 When you need medical help, whether it’s because you’ve been hurt in a bicycle accident or for any other reason, you don’t expect anyone involved in your care to make a mistake that winds up making things even worse.
 Unfortunately, medical malpractice occurs far more often than you might think in Florida and across the US.

 If you’ve suffered harm, or you’ve tragically lost a loved one due to medical malpractice, talk to an attorney with Keller, Melchiorre & Walsh as soon as you can.
 We have years of experience in these kinds of cases, and we get results on behalf of our clients.
-You can contact us online for a free consultation, or you can give us a call at (561) 295-5825.

 Medical Malpractice Statistics in the US